Oreofreakshake/Scintilla-bot/README.md

 #### Private and Group message supported but more focused on private
 `(Not recommended to use in groups)`

-### Commands (❌ incomplete)
+### Commands (✔️ complete)

     - Prayer time for Mal'e and Addu can be viewed
     - Can get chat ID
     - Valorant Tracker (can view valorant accounts)
     - Archive messages in a hardcoded mentioned group
-        - Cannot Archive private messages
+        - Can only Archive private messages
-        - Cannot Arcive in the Archive group
+        - Cannot Archive in groups
     - Help command to get information about the other commands

 ### Events (REMOVED) (✔️ complete)